cloudfoundry/eirini/registry/README.md

 # change staging so it's already stored as a valid layer and then this step goes away)
 curl <your ip>:8080/v2/some-space/some-app/blobs/?guid=droplet-guid -XPOST -d@<path-to-droplet-tar-gz> -H"Content-Type: text/plain"

-# run your image with docker! push it to kube! push it to cube! world is your oyster
+# run your image with docker! push it to kube! push it to eirini! world is your oyster
 docker run -it -uvcap <your ip>:8080/some-space/some-app:droplet-guid /bin/sh
 ~~~~